-Mark is a post-doctoral researcher working on the Ecosystem Services and Poverty Alleviation (ESPA) ECOLIMITS project.
-This interdisciplinary project will be investigating the linkages between ecosystem service provision and the multiple dimensions of poverty in coffee- and cocoa-dominated agricultural settings, focusing on Ethiopia and Ghana respectively.
-The project will use a range of methods to develop a holistic understanding of how ecosystems influence, and are influenced by, socio-economic, political and cultural conditions across various scales.
-This understanding will feed into the identification of poverty alleviation strategies which account for the complexity of ecosystems and the lives they support.
-Previously, Mark completed his PhD at the University of Reading which examined land-use conflicts between mining and forests in Ghana.
+Previously Mark worked as a post-doctoral researcher working on the Ecosystem Services and Poverty Alleviation (ESPA) ECOLIMITS project.
+This interdisciplinary project investigated the linkages between ecosystem service provision and the multiple dimensions of poverty in coffee- and cocoa-dominated agricultural settings, focusing on Ethiopia and Ghana respectively.
+The project used a range of methods to develop a holistic understanding of how ecosystems influence, and are influenced by, socio-economic, political and cultural conditions across various scales.
+Mark completed his PhD at the University of Reading which examined land-use conflicts between mining and forests in Ghana.

 - Friedman, R., Hirons, M. A. and Boyd, E. (2018) Vulnerability of Ghanaian women cocoa farmers to climate change: a typology.
 Climate and Development: 1-13.

 - Hirons, M., McDermott, C., Asare, R., Morel, A., Robinson, E., Mason, J., Boyd, E., Malhi, Y. and Norris, K. (2018) Illegality and inequity in Ghana’s cocoa-forest landscape: How formalization can undermine farmers control and benefits from trees on their farms.
 Land Use Policy.